List of Blue Heelers characters: Susie Raynor

 Susie Raynor, played by Simone McAullay, made her first appearance on 24 September 2003.
-Susie had a paralysed husband when she first arrived in Mount Thomas, but he was killed by Ben Stewart.
+The character was introduced as a replacement for Tess Gallagher (Caroline Craig).
+Upon her debut, Susie is married to Brad (Matt Passmore), a former policer officer who became a paraplegic after an accident on the job.
+Brad is later killed by Ben Stewart.
 Susie accidentally shot Ben in the arm during a burglary.
 Ben started to think it was revenge since he was the one who killed her husband.
 She and Ben later had a brief relationship, but Susie regretted it.
 Susie was shortly engaged to Evan Jones, but that ended because she had slept with Jonesy's best mate Alex Kirby.
 Susie was promoted to Senior Constable in early 2005.
 In late 2005 she was semi-promoted to Acting Sergeant under Snr.
 Sgt.
 Croydon's direction, but was later semi-demoted back to Senior Constable under the Inspector's orders, due to that Leading Senior Constable Kirby outranks her.
 The Acting Sergeant's position then got given to Kirby.